mengbinhao/jack-note/docs/english/NPR.md

   > I was not elected to do small things and shy away from big problems
   > There is a sense that this is not even worth anybody's time
-  > When u dig deepper, you see that what they're talking about is just a piece of land
+  > When u dig deeper, you see that what they're talking about is just a piece of land
   > I don't like people who use their faith as justification for doing what they know is wrong

 - 2020.2.28